 Program Overview: https://www.worcestertechculinary.com

 The Culinary Arts program partners with the American Culinary Federation (ACF) to prepare students for successful careers in the food and beverage industry.
-This is a two-year CTE program that educates high school students in professional cooking or professional baking.
+This is a one-year CTE program that educates high school students in professional cooking or professional baking.
 Students will progress through a program that includes hands-on education in food production, while developing professionalism and proficiency in cooking, baking, cost control, nutrition, sanitation and food marketing.
 Students in this program gain practical experience through clinicals (school-based enterprises and/or work-based learning in the culinary industry).
 When the clinical experience is combined with science classes, this program will provide the necessary skills for further education and career success.
 School systems looking to implement the ACF program must successfully complete the ACF accreditation process prior to submitting the CTE program proposal.
 Information about the process may be found on the ACF website: http://www.acfchefs.org/.

 The CTE program consists of two pathways (Professional Cooking and Professional Baking and Pastry).
 Each pathway consists of two courses with Culinary Basics serving as the foundation course to both pathways: